A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Document-level Neural Machine Translation

 Kuang and Xiong \cite{Kuang:2018} proposed an inter-sentence gate model to control the amount of information coming from the previous sentence while generating the translation of the current one.
 The main distinction of their approach from \cite{Jean:17} is that they used an inter-sentence gate to combine the two attention-based context vectors (one from the current sentence and another from the preceding one) and used the gate output as input to the decoder hidden state.
 They showed through experiments on Chinese$\rightarrow$English language-pair that the gate was effective in capturing cross-sentence dependencies and lexical cohesion devices like repetition.

 Wang et al. \cite{Wang:17} proposed the first context-dependent NMT model to yield significant improvements over a context-agnostic sentence-based NMT model in terms of automatic evaluation.
-They employed a two-level hierarchical RNN to summarise the information in three previous source sentences, where the first-level RNNs were run over each of the context sentences and the second-level RNN was run over the sentence output vectors produced from the first run.
+They employed a two-level hierarchical RNN to summarise the information in three previous source sentences, where the first-level RNNs were run over each of the context sentences and the second-level RNN was run over the sentence output vectors produced from the first-level ones.
 The final summary vector was then used to initialise the decoder, or added as an auxiliary input to the decoder state directly or after passing through a gate.
-Their approach showed promising results when using source-side context even though they found that considering target-side history inversely harmed translation performance.
+Their approach showed promising results when using source-side context, noting deteriorated translation performance with target-side history.